OstAlma/Ostremote/README.md

 # Ostremote
-this app for  remote divices
+this app for  remote devices

 use the code and enjoy.